jrjflint/SocialTicker/README.md

 ## Architecture Overview

-The ticker is a web UI that pulls follower data from a lightweight backend which handles Instagram API access and caching to respect rate limits.
+The MVP targets a Cloudflare Worker backend that manages Instagram API access and caching to respect rate limits while keeping the frontend lightweight.

 - Frontend (browser)
   - Full-screen web app optimized for large displays
-  - Polls a backend endpoint frequently (e.g., every 5–8s) for a cached follower total
+  - Polls the Worker endpoint frequently (e.g., every 5–8s) for a cached follower total
   - Animates deltas, renders QR code, applies theme

-- Backend (data fetch + cache)
+- Backend (Cloudflare Worker)
-  - Runs a scheduled job (cron trigger, worker schedule, or queue) that refreshes the follower total no more than every 30 seconds (≥18-second minimum) to honor API rate limits
+  - Uses a scheduled Cron Trigger to refresh the follower total no more than every 30 seconds (≥18-second minimum) to honor API rate limits
-  - Persists the latest totals to a managed key-value cache such as Cloudflare KV/Durable Objects, Redis, or Supabase KV with a default 90-second TTL
+  - Stores the latest totals and metadata in Cloudflare KV with a default 90-second TTL and writes the refresh timestamp alongside the payload
-  - Exposes a simple HTTPS endpoint returning the cached metrics, profile metadata, and the timestamp of the last refresh
+  - Serves `/api/metrics` via the Worker fetch handler, returning the cached metrics, profile metadata, last refresh timestamp, and stale indicators when needed

-Backend implementation options (choose one and keep hosting consistent):
-- Cloudflare Workers (KV/Durable Objects + Cron Triggers) — edge runtime, no Node/Express
-- Supabase Edge Functions — Deno-based runtime, similar constraints
-- Node.js + Express (VM or container) — traditional server environment
+### Worker Fetch & Cache Flow

+1. **Scheduled refresh**
+   - A Cron Trigger invokes the Worker on a configured cadence (≥30 seconds).
+   - The Worker fetches the Instagram follower total (or alternate provider) using secrets injected via `wrangler`.
+   - The response is validated and written to Cloudflare KV under a deterministic key with metadata `{ total, profile, refreshedAt }`.
+2. **Cache serving**
+   - The `fetch()` handler responds to `/api/metrics`.
+   - It reads the KV entry; if missing or stale (older than `CACHE_TTL_SECONDS`), it triggers a background refresh via `ctx.waitUntil()` while returning the last known value with `stale: true`.
+   - Successful reads return JSON including `total`, `profile`, `refreshedAt`, and `stale` status for the frontend to render gracefully.
+3. **Error handling**
+   - API failures store an error marker and preserve the previous total to avoid dropping to zero.
+   - Logged errors are surfaced through Cloudflare's observability tooling for follow-up.

 Note on rate limits: The UI may refresh every few seconds, but actual API calls should occur server-side at a much lower rate and be served from a cache.
 See `QUESTIONS.md` for known constraints and tradeoffs.